Working With Me

 Initial Assessment

-The initial assessment session helps us gain a clearer understanding of the challenges you’re facing and the goals you want to achieve.
+The initial assessment session helps us gain a clearer understanding of the challenges you are facing and the goals you want to achieve.
 It’s important that you feel comfortable with me, and that I feel confident I can offer the support you need.
 If we both decide to continue, we will agree on the days and times for our regular sessions.

 I draw on a range of therapeutic approaches, integrating them naturally to meet your unique needs.
 Each modality offers different tools and perspectives, allowing us to work together in a way that feels right for you.
 Key methods I use in my practice include:

-Integrative Therapy
+Integrative Psychotherapy

 Integrative therapy is based on a relational and developmental model that recognises the importance of early life experiences and relationships in shaping how we relate to ourselves and others.
 It draws from a variety of psychotherapeutic theories and techniques, which I blend naturally to suit your individual needs.
 This flexible approach allows us to explore your experiences deeply within a compassionate and supportive therapeutic relationship, helping you to understand, process, and integrate your past in a way that fosters healing and growth.